sonic-net/SONiC/doc/syslog/Syslog_Source_IP_test_plan.md

 ----------  ----------  ------  --------
 2.2.2.2     1.1.1.1      514    default
 ```
-3. Check the corresponding interface of rsyslog server can receive the syslog message with port 514 and src ip 1.1.1.1
+3. Check the corresponding interface will send syslog message with port 514 and src ip 1.1.1.1 on dut
 4. Del syslog server config like below:
 ```
 config syslog del '2.2.2.2'
 ```
 5. Check syslog config by show syslog, the relevant config should be removed
-6. Check the corresponding interface of rsyslog server can not receive any syslog message with port 514 and src ip 1.1.1.1
+6. Check the corresponding interface will not send syslog message with port 514 and src ip 1.1.1.1 on dut
-7. Repeat steps 1-6 by setting different port, and check the port of received syslog message will be changed to the set one
+7. Repeat steps 1-6 by setting different port and IPV6 address, and check the port of syslog message will be changed to the set one

 ### Test cases #3 -  Configure syslog server with VRF/Source: set/unset